Safety Related Services at Stanford

 Sexual Assault & Relationship Abuse Education & Response (SARA)

-The Stanford Office of Sexual Assault & Relationship Abuse Education & response (SARA) develops and contributes to a wide range of programs, projects, and events to increase awareness about interpersonal violence and to meet the needs of Stanford students, faculty, and staff.
+The Stanford Office of Sexual Assault & Relationship Abuse Education & Response (SARA) develops and contributes to a wide range of programs, projects, and events to increase awareness about interpersonal violence and to meet the needs of Stanford students, faculty, and staff.
 Our programs promote healthy sexuality and relationships, dispel myths about sexual and relationship violence, examine gender roles and how they relate to Interpersonal Violence, provide guidance on risk reduction, advise students of available resources and explore how each of us can become empowered to end sexual and relationship violence.
 Our programming efforts include a wide range of related topics.

 Title IX Education Policy & Sexual Violence

-Interim Title IX Coordinator at Stanford University
+Acting Title IX Coordinator at Stanford University

 Title IX prohibits discrimination on the basis of sex (gender) in educational programs and activities receiving federal financial assistance.
 Stanford University is committed to providing an environment free from discrimination on the basis of sex (gender).
 The University provides many resources to students, faculty, staff and members of the Stanford community to address concerns related to discrimination on the basis of sex (gender) and sexual harassment, including acts of sexual violence, all of which are forms of sex (gender) discrimination prohibited by Title IX.